ChuaKhangHui/UECM3033_assign2/report.md

 Matrix A is classified as strictly positive definite matrix when  np.linalg.cholesky(A) return no error.

-If error received, slove it by LU. else no error received, then check for positive diagonal element.
+If error received, solve it by LU.

+else no error received, then check for positive diagonal element and positive eigenvalue.
-If all element is positive, then we solve it by SOR, else, slove it by LU.
+If all above condition satisfies, then we solve it by SOR, else, solve it by LU.

 ---------------------------------------------------------